SUPPLEMENTAL MATERIALS FOR THE OUTSIDERS

 Additional Discussion Questions

-1. Who is the antagonist in this movie?
-Sometimes the antagonist can be something other than a person.
+1. Sometimes the antagonist can be something other than a person.
+Who or what is the antagonist in this movie?
 Suggested Response: The antagonist is the corrosive hatred that the teenagers have for each other and their willingness to resort to violence is the antagonist in this story.
 Bob could be said to be the antagonist, but this exaggerates his role.

 3. How much of what happened to Johnny was the result of his dysfunctional family?
 Suggested Response: A lot of it.
 Johnny was on his own because of his dysfunctional family.
 He was without resources, other than his friends.
-However, the corrosive environment of hatred and violence is also very harmful to Johnny.
+However, the corrosive environment of hatred and violence was also very harmful to Johnny.

 5. When Randy and Ponyboy were talking in the car, the day of the rumble, Randy said that despite the outcome of the fight, "Greasers will still be Greasers, Socs will still be Socs."
 Do you agree or disagree with that statement?
 Defend your position.
 Suggested Response: Randy was right.
-Socs will still go to college and get good jobs and Greasers will not further their eduction and will be relegated to low paying blue collar jobs.
+Socs will still go to college and get good jobs and Greasers will not further their education and will be relegated to low paying blue collar jobs.
 Randy also means that no matter what the outcome of the fight, the two groups will still be rivals.
 As Johnny said when he was told about the Greaser's victory in the rumble: "It's useless.
 Fighting ain't no good."